Spanish Foreign Minister to visit Campo next week

 The minister will arrive in the Campo on Wednesday afternoon and will hold a series of meetings with Campo mayors and officials.

-Her first meetings will be in La Linea on Wednesday, followed by further meetings on Thursday in Algeciras including in the Mancomunidad de Municipios.
+Her first meetings will be in La Linea on Wednesday, following by further meetings on Thursday in Algeciras in the Mancomunidad de Municipios.